Wandalen/wTools/module/experimental/config_hierarchy/docs/feature/001_config_hierarchy.md

 ### Design

 Provides a reusable, trait-based configuration framework for CLI applications that need to resolve settings from multiple sources with clear precedence rules, automatic type detection, source tracking, and validation.
-Users implement three traits (`ConfigDefaults`, `ConfigPaths`, `ConfigValidator`) and compose a zero-cost `ConfigManager< D, P, V >` type from them.
-All methods on `ConfigManager` are static — the struct holds no data beyond `PhantomData` markers.
+Users implement three configurable traits (path config, defaults, and validation) and compose a zero-cost manager type from them.
+All manager operations are stateless — the type carries no runtime data.

 ### Behavior

 #### Configuration Resolution

-- Resolves a single parameter from all sources following the 6-level priority hierarchy (see invariant/001)
+- Resolves a single parameter from all sources following the 6-level priority hierarchy (see [invariant/001](../invariant/001_resolution_hierarchy.md))
-- Resolves all parameters into a complete `HashMap< String, ( JsonValue, ConfigSource ) >`
+- Resolves all parameters into a configuration map with per-value source labels
-- Tracks source provenance for every resolved value via `ConfigSource` enum
+- Tracks source provenance for every resolved value
 - Handles missing files and missing values gracefully without panicking
 - Supports runtime parameter overrides as highest-priority input